An Olympia woman whose house caught fire last week could face animal-cruelty charges.

 The pig was treated at South Bay Veterinary Hospital for smoke inhalation.

-The pig is only slightly underweight, but Animal Services Director Suzanne Beauregard is more concerned about its hooves and skin.
+The pig is only slightly underweight, but Animal Services director Suzanne Beauregard was more concerned about its hooves and skin.

 “They are very bad,” she said.

-A volunteer was filling the pig’s makeshift pool in a pen behind the Animal Services building.
-It walked up to her, curly tail wagging.
+As a volunteer filled the pig’s makeshift pool in a pen behind the Animal Services building, it walked up to her, curly tail wagging.

-The pig’s hooves extend several inches out, and its dry skin is beginning to peel off in large pieces.
+The pig’s hooves extended several inches out, and its dry skin was beginning to peel off in large pieces.

 Beauregard said both issues are from neglect.
-She plans to fix the pig’s hooves while it is getting spayed, but that will depend on whether the pig’s lungs can handle the anesthesia.
+She said she planned to fix the pig’s hooves while it is getting spayed, but that will depend on whether the pig’s lungs can handle the anesthesia.

-Spragg said the owner has other animals at a Lacey address and plans to also have the Yelm shelters take those animals.
+Spragg said the owner has other animals at a Lacey address and plans to also have the Yelm shelters take those firstname.lastname@example.org